moveit/moveit.ros.org/_posts/2021-03-12-gsof-mentor.md

 Are you a student interested in participating in GSoC this year?

 Student applications will open on Monday, March 29, 2021 at 19:00 UTC and the deadline to submit your application is Tuesday, April 13, 2021 at 19:00 UTC.
+Start contributing towards your topic of choice right away to show off your skills and discuss your project on Github!

 <div>
 </div>